bennfocus/codex-cli.el/README.md

 ## Commands

 - `codex-cli-start` start or focus the session for the current project
+- `codex-cli-start-or-toggle` start if absent, otherwise toggle the window
 - `codex-cli-toggle` show or hide the side window without killing the process
 - `codex-cli-restart` kill and start again in the same buffer
 - `codex-cli-stop` terminate the process and bury the buffer